 It’s not every day you read a blog from a graphic designer at Howard Miller Associates.
 It’s not because we’re discouraged to write blogs, but more so because most designers aren’t very good writers.
 So, before you continue, reread the previous sentence.

 Every Christmas at HMA, Drew, the best boss ever, gives each employee an amazing book tailored to the person.
 For me, Just My Type by Simon Garfield.
 Yes, I’ll admit it.
 I’m a typography nerd.
-I like letterforms, fonts and typefaces, adjusting leading, tracking and kerning– loving both serif and non-serif fonts alike.
+I like , and , adjusting , and – loving both and fonts alike.
 (Sounds like I’m speaking another language, right?)
 And if you’re a nerd like me, you can even look at a billboard or an advertisement and name the exact font and typeface used.

 Graphic designers are rarely famous.
 We see logos every day but have no idea who created them.
 We see interesting ads in magazines and on TV, see unique packages and think, “Huh.
 That’s cool.”
 Just another one of those underappreciated occupations.
 But the occupation that’s even more underappreciated is a type designer.
 Have you ever stopped to think about who designed the font you’re reading right now?